MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_04_Lab4_Ex2_PIM_Self_Approval.md

 When you earlier configured the Helpdesk Administrator role, you set up the notification feature so that Holly would be notified any time an eligible user activated the role.
 Since Alex Wilber just self-activated the role, Holly should receive a notification of this activity.
 This task will verify that Holly received this notification.

-1. You should still be logged into LON-CL1 as the local **Admin** account, and in your Edge browser, you should still be logged into Microsoft 365 as Holly Dickson.

-2. In your Edge browser, select the **Microsoft Office Home** tab.
+1. On LON-CL1, in your Edge browser, you should still be logged into Microsoft 365 as Holly Dickson.
+Select the **Microsoft Office Home** tab.

-3. On the **Microsoft Office Home** page, in the column of application icons on the left-side of the screen, select **Outlook**.
+2. On the **Microsoft Office Home** page, in the column of application icons on the left-side of the screen, select **Outlook**.
 This will open Outlook for Holly Dickson's mailbox.

-4. In Holly's **Inbox**, verify that Holly received a PIM generated email indicating that **Alex Wilber activated the Helpdesk Administrator role assignment**.
+3. In Holly's **Inbox**, verify that Holly received a PIM generated email indicating that **Alex Wilber activated the Helpdesk Administrator role assignment**.

-5. Select the email to open it.
+4. Select the email to open it.
 Review the information in the email.
 Select the **View History** button.

-6. In the **Adatum Corporation | Resource audit** window, review the audited list of activities related to Alex's self-approval of the Helpdesk Administrator role.
+5. In the **Adatum Corporation | Resource audit** window, review the audited list of activities related to Alex's self-approval of the Helpdesk Administrator role.

-7. Leave your browser and all tabs open for the next task.
+6. Leave your browser and all tabs open for the next task.

 # Proceed to Lab 4 - Exercise 3